-I have recently worked with local social housing landlord, Dumfries and Galloway Housing Partnership (DGHP), on a financial inclusion project.
+I worked with local social housing landlord, Dumfries and Galloway Housing Partnership (DGHP), on a financial inclusion project.
 This was designed to help their tenants to save money, manage their money better and reduce financial stress.

 Financial coaching was offered in an online course, a printed course or face-to-face coaching, with tenants choosing the option that suits best.